 Probationary Employees

-For probationary employees procedures, click here.
+View the Probationary Employees Procedure here.
 Additional information and procedures can be found in the Staff Performance Management Procedure and in the Staff Progressive Discipline Procedure.
+(Employee access is required to view documents in the HR Hub)

 Performance Improvement Plan (PIP)

-An improvement period needs to be implemented for no less than 60 calendar days from the date that the employee received the Performance Improvement Plan.
-Additional time can be requested for up to a total of six months from the date of the PIP.
+- Additional time can be requested, up to a total of six months from the date of the PIP.

-At the end of the period, a follow-up Special Evaluation is completed and:
+- At the end of the improvement period, a follow-up Special Evaluation is conducted.

 - If no improvement, employee's dismissal proposed

-- An employee can also be demoted to another job instead of terminated
+- Alternatively, the employee may be demoted to another job instead of terminated

 Collective Bargaining Agreements (CBAs)